SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Fatal Strike

 Starting at 17th level, you become a master of instant death.
 When you attack and hit a creature that is surprised, it must make a Constitution saving throw (DC 8 + your proficiency bonus + your Dexterity modifier).
 On a failed save, double the damage of your attack against the creature.

+## 8. Umbral Stalker

+Rumors say there are things far darker than any shadow prowling the darkest corners of Solasta.
+Stories forewarning about entities wielding supernatural powers to manipulate darkness, ambushing the unfortunate and disappearing seemingly at will.
+Whether the stories are true or not, many look twice over their shoulders when traversing a dark alley in the dead of night.

+### Level 3

+* Deadly Shadows

+You become accustomed to darkness and make it your deadly playground.
+You gain darkvision of 60 feet.
+You don't need advantage on the attack roll to use your sneak attack if both you and the target creature are in dim light or darkness, you are within 5 feet of the creature, and you don't have disadvantage on the attack roll.
+All the other rules for sneak attack still apply to you.

+* Gloomblade

+You infuse your attacks with the essence of darkness itself.
+Whenever you sneak attack a creature with a melee weapon attack, you deal an additional 1d6 necrotic damage and reroll any 1s and 2s on damage dice of that attack and must take the second result.
+In addition, you can choose to roll your sneak attack damage dice as necrotic damage at will.

+### Level 9

+* Shadow Stride

+Once per turn as a free action, you can substitute any amount of your movement for a teleportation of the equivalent distance.
+When teleporting in this way, both your starting and final location must be in dim light or darkness.

+### Level 13

+* Umbral Soul

+You gain resistance to cold and necrotic damage.
+In addition, whenever you are reduced to 0 hit points, you regain a number of hit points equal to your rogue level, and stand up.
+You can use this feature once per long rest.